MishaRuko/AgentVerseHackathon/README.md

 - Request flow (simplified):
   1. Client calls `/ask` with a user query.

-2.  `multi_agent.py` routes the query to a persona (marketing or finance) using a small supervisor agent.
+2.  `multi_agent.py` routes the query to a persona (marketing, finance, or academic) using a small supervisor agent.
 3. The system tries a RAG lookup against the in-memory KB (`backend/graph_rag.py`).
 4. If the KB is insufficient, the persona plan may instruct the orchestrator to generate search queries, scrape sources (via `backend/scrapers`), cluster ideas (`backend/clustering.py`), build/merge cluster graphs (`backend/graph_builder.py`) and add new embeddings to the KB.
 5. A final RAG + persona delivery step produces the natural-language answer returned by `/ask`.